iiasa/CWatM/resolution/gw_pumping/README.md

 The default script uses the file UB_limits.txt, and should be changed to your limits file accordingly.

-This creates the file Pumping_input_file.npy that CWATM reads in each Modflow timestep.
+This creates the file Pumping_input_file.npy that CWatM reads in each Modflow timestep.